swan-io/swan-partner-frontend/docs/docs/graphql.md

 ```

 :::info
 Generated files are **not versioned** to avoid unnecessary conflicts.
-Instead, they're generated with the CI.
+Instead, they're generated with CI.
 :::